-Bathing your Lab once a month and then as necessary is a relatively easy schedule to follow, though puppies should get baths and lukewarm showers of water a bit more frequently to ensure a good level of familiarity for them and ease for you.
+Bathing your full grown Silver Lab once a month and then as necessary is a relatively easy schedule to follow, though puppies should get baths and lukewarm showers of water a bit more frequently to ensure a good level of familiarity for them and ease for you.

 Silver Labrador Training

 One reason that Labradors remain a national favorite is their trainability.
 Since they fixate on food, they respond rather well to positive enforcement in the form of food and treats.
 Count those extra calories to make sure that they aren’t overeating, though!

 Training sessions should be short but frequent so that they don’t lose their attention span but do retain the lessons you are teaching them.
 With Silver Labs, training might even be a fun daily activity for both of you!